mzdaniel/loadconfig/docs/intermediate.rst

 normally required by programming languages.
 This is what this author calls descriptive programming.

 The following lines shows the same snippet for python.
-As usually all the setup involved to validate the doctest is just too distracting, we will use a handy advanced technique here.
-From all these lines, the only two that matters are the definition of conf, and the Config assignment.
 Lets play with clg:

     >>> from loadconfig import Config
-    >>> from mock import patch
-    >>> from six.moves import cStringIO
     >>> conf = '''
     ...     clg:
     ...         description: Build a full system